krharney/actions/README.md

 2. Select the **Login** flow.
 3. To the right of **Add Action**, click the **"+"** button and select **Build Custom**.
 4. Name the action **Block Users**.
 Leave the default values for Trigger **Login / Post Login** and Runtime **Node 16**.
 Click the **Create** button.
-5. Delete the boilerplate code from the editor, and replace with the following code.
+5. Delete the boilerplate code from the editor, and replace with the following function.

     ```
     exports.onExecutePostLogin = async (event, api) => {